 FAQ: Will the IOL get displaced if I

 do a lot of physical labour?
 No, It is implanted inside the

 eye and Locked into position inside the Capsular bag after which the IOL gets

 FAQ: Will it cause irritation inside

 patients do not require glasses after surgery for their distant vision,

-However,reading spectacles will be required for near vision if only monofocal
+However,reading spectacles will be required for near and intermediate vision if only monofocal

 lenses are implanted.
 It also depends on your personal needs and occupation.

 If Multifocal IOLs are implanted, your dependence on glasses will be vastly

 reduced for both near and distance visual tasks.
 90% of your visual needs can be acheived without glasses except for reading very small or fine print or for activities like threading a needle.
 Newspaper, Magazines etc reading can be achieved without glasses.